Federal Communications Commission.

 FOR FURTHER INFORMATION CONTACT:

-The petitioner must provide copies of its petition to the Pennsylvania Commission.
-The Commission will also send a copy of this Public Notice to the Pennsylvania Commission by overnight express mail to ensure that the Pennsylvania Commission is notified of the notice and comment period.
+The petitioner must provide copies of its petition to the Alabama Commission.
+The Commission will also send a copy of this Public Notice to the Alabama Commission by overnight express mail to ensure that the Alabama Commission is notified of the notice and comment period.

 Parties also must send three paper copies of their filing to Sheryl Todd, Telecommunications Access Policy Division, Wireline Competition Bureau, Federal Communications Commission, 445 12th Street SW., Room 5-B540, Washington, DC 20554.
 In addition, commenters must send diskette copies to the Commission's copy contractor, Qualex International, Portals II, 445 12th Street, SW., Room CY-B402, Washington, DC 20054.

-Pursuant to § 1.1206 of the Commission's rules, 47 CFR 1.1206, this proceeding will be conducted as a permit-but-disclose proceeding in which ex parte communications are permitted subject to disclosure.Start Signature
+Pursuant to section 1.1206 of the Commission's rules, 47 CFR 1.1206, this proceeding will be conducted as a permit-but-disclose proceeding in which ex parte communications are permitted subject to disclosure.Start Signature

 Federal Communications Commission.

 Acting Assistant Division Chief, Wireline Competition Bureau, Telecommunications Access Policy Division.